manusecurity/Latchwake/README.md

 We will enter the latchwake plugin directory and execute the plugin “install” command:
 ./install
-Configure the plugin with the pair code and mac-ddress.
+Configure the plugin with the pair code and the mac-ddress.